retrocomputacion/retrobbs/readme.md

 ```
 sudo mount -t tmpfs -o rw,size=1M tmpfs /mnt/ramdisk
 ```
-Here the "1M" means the RAM disk will have a size of 1 Megabyte, this is more than enough for current use by the BBS, but this can change in the future.
+Here the "1M" means the RAM disk will have a size of 1 Megabyte, this is more than enough for most use cases, but take into account that files downloaded from CSDb can be larger than this limit and will be saved here if the user decided to browse a .zip archive instead of direct download.

 To make this change permanent you'll need to add the previous command to your fstab file.